purcell/emacs-shfmt/README.md

 Customise the `shfmt-command` variable as desired, then call `shfmt-buffer` or `shfmt-region` as convenient.

-Enable `shfmt-on-save-mode` in Nix buffers like this:
+Enable `shfmt-on-save-mode` in Shell Mode buffers like this:

 ```el
 (add-hook 'sh-mode-hook 'shfmt-on-save-mode)